 I just want to encourage you to look at your life right now.
 As we pray, let’s just ask God to expose any area of our lives, any areas in our lives where we are stopping even just a little short of what he’s calling us to.

 This Verse Leads Us To Pray For Our Eyes To Be Opened

 God, please open our eyes.
 Help us to see any areas of compromise in our lives right now with our thoughts, with our desires, with our words, in our relationships.
 God in our use of possessions are we doing with our money all that you’ve called us to do with our money, with our time.
 Are we spending our time how you have called us to spend our time?
 When it comes to sharing the gospel, God are we sharing the gospel as you’ve called us to share the gospel?
 Are we stopping just short in any of these ways and so many other ways?
 When it comes to purity and holiness, God are we almost making excuses for sin, rationalizing it, saying, “Oh, it’s not that big a deal”?
 God, help us never to think that about sin.

-God, we pray that you would expose any, every area of our life where there is compromise right now and you would help us to live in a wholehearted obedience to you, help us to repent of our sin and even compromise towards sin.
+God, we pray that you would expose any, every area of our life where there is compromise right now.
+And that you would help us to live in wholehearted obedience to you.
+Help us to repent of our sin and even compromise towards sin.
 Help us to run from it and help us to do all that you have called us to do.
-Help us to experience all that you have called us to experience.
+Also, help us to experience all that you have called us to experience.
 We pray this in Jesus’ name.
 Amen.